aengusl/latent-adversarial-training/README.md

 <figure>
   <img src="figs/fig1.png" alt="Targeted Latent Adversarial Training">
-  <figcaption>Targeted Latent Adversarial Training (LAT) in LLMs: We perturb the latent activations
+  <figcaption>To perform targeted latent adversarial training (LAT) in LLMs, we perturb the latent activations
 in an LLM’s residual stream to elicit specific failure modes from the model.
 Then, we fine-tune LLMs on the target task under these perturbations.
-We use this approach to improve robustness to jailbreaks (Section 4.1), remove backdoors without access to the trigger (Section 4.2), and unlearn undesirable knowledge (Section 4.3).</figcaption>
+We use this approach to improve robustness to jailbreaks, remove backdoors without access to the trigger, and unlearn undesirable knowledge.</figcaption>
 </figure>